Inverness Castle: Current structure

+In 1920, the castle frontage was adorned by four field guns, a field gun captured by the 5th Battalion Queen's Own Cameron Highlanders at the Battle of Loos on 25 September 1915, a Bronze field piece captured by the 7th Battalion Queen's Own Cameron Highlanders at an unknown battle in France, and a pair of Russian field guns captured after the Siege of Sevastopol during the Crimean War of 1855, which were gifted to Inverness after the Treaty of Paris in 1857.
+In 1941, to assist with the war effort during the Second World War, the Russian guns were sold off to Williamson & Co., a scrap dealer from Elgin, for £25.
+However due to an error, the 7th Battalion gun was taken away instead of one of the Sevastopol guns, and was scrapped before anyone became aware of the error, with the compensation for it going into the Comfort for the Camerons fund, and the remaining Sevastopol gun returning to the front of the castle, before being moved inside the castle until the second courtroom was built in the 1970s.
+As of 2017, only the gun from the Battle of Loos survives and is on display at the Clan Cameron Museum in Achnacarry.

 Following the implementation of the Local Government (Scotland) Act 1889, which established county councils in every county, the new county leaders needed to identify a meeting place for Inverness-shire County Council and duly arranged to meet in the courthouse.
 After Inverness-shire County Council moved to its new headquarters in Glenurquhart Road in 1963, the building continued to serve a judicial function, being used for hearings of the sheriff's court and, on one day a month, for hearings of the justice of the peace court.
 However, hearings of the Inverness Sheriff Court were moved to the Inverness Justice Centre on 30 March 2020.

 Due to extensive renovation and remodelling the castle and grounds were closed to the public in 2021.
 The site is scheduled to re-open to the public in 2025.

 £50 note

 An illustration of the castle has featured on the reverse side of a £50 note issued by the Royal Bank of Scotland, which was introduced in 2005.